ansible-collections/dellemc.os10/roles/os10_template/README.md

 This role provides access to structured data from show commands.
 This role facilitates the TEXTFSM parsing engine.
 TextFSM is a template based state machine .
 It takes the raw string input from the CLI of network devices, run them through a TEXTFSM template and return structured text in the form of a Python dictionary.
 This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC SmartFabric OS10.

 The Template role is highly customizable, and it works with separate template definitions which contain variables and rules with regular expressions.
 This library is very helpful to parse any text-based CLI output from network devices.
-The Template role requires an SSH connection for connectivity to a Dell EMC OS10 device.
+The Template role requires an SSH connection for connectivity to a Dell EMC SmartFabric OS10 device.
 You can use any of the built-in OS connection variables.

 Role variables
 --------------